reapermc/reapermc/README.md

 ## Getting started

 This package is designed to be used within `.bolt` scripts, inside a bolt enabled project.
-I will never officially `.mcfunction` files.
+I will never officially support `.mcfunction` files.

 To enable Reaper inside your project, you will need to add `reapermc` to your `require` list inside the beet config file.
 ```yaml